 Temple of Artemis, present-day Turkey

-The New Seven Wonders of the World list came about in 2007 to recognise the top sites, now ruins, built by ancient civilisations from around the world, chosen from a list of 200 monuments.
-They were voted for online, which drew controversy and criticism over how the campaign was managed.
+*The New Seven Wonders of the World list came about in 2007 to recognise sites, now ruins, built by ancient civilisations from around the world, chosen from a list of 200 monuments.
+They were voted for online but the campaign drew controversy and criticism over how it was managed.